 - Transfer student applicants with international transfer credit (college or university credit completed after high school outside the United States) are required to submit a course-by-course evaluation of their coursework from foreign universities and official course descriptions.
 Please see: Credential Evaluation List.

-Do I need to submit and official English language proficiency examination score?
+Do I need to submit an official English language proficiency examination score?

-Yes, all international applicants are required to take the TOEFL, IELTS or other accepted examination (please see: Approved Examinations) unless they meet one of the following waiver requirements:
+Yes, all international applicants are required to take the TOEFL, IELTS or other accepted examination.
+Your scores must be sent to our office directly by the testing company.
+We cannot accept these documents from you.
+Choose one of the following options:

 - SAT Critical Reading (Verbal) score of 510 or higher;

 - ACT Composite score of 22 or higher;

 - One academic year (two semesters, or four quarters) of English courses at a university in the United States, with grades of B or higher;

 - Graduate of a US high school or a graduate of a high school outside of the US where the primary language of instruction is English (not all cases apply).

 MTSU will accept certain SAT or ACT scores for English proficiency.
 We also accept high school transcripts for AP, IB, IGSC and from certain countries or institutions for English Proficiency.